2010 - The Year of 101 New Adventures

 7. See an actual live play in a theater.

-8. Work out every day consecutively for 30 days.
+8. Work out every day consecutively for

 9. Learn to play either guitar or piano.